Starting your retail store requires lots of attention. The same goes for the opening and closing procedures you must follow daily.

 Do The Building Inspection

 A building inspection is an important part of your checklist.
-Before you enter to start your business, make sure to check every part of the building to make sure no one enters inside.
+Before you enter to start your business, check every part of the building to ensure no one enters inside.

 Also, inspect important parts like –